Muezza258/Security-of-IoT-and-Edge-Communication-in-the-Quantum-Era/README.md

 4.Device proximity (optional):
 In some deployments, physical proximity to IoT devices, enabling side-channel observation or device compromise.

-# Adversary Limitations;
+# Adversary Limitations:
-We explicitly limit the adversary:
+1.We explicitly limit the adversary
-No assumption of perfect, noise-free quantum hardware Limited access to quantum communication infrastructure No universal physical access to all devices
-Bounded energy, time, and economic cost
+2.No assumption of perfect, noise-free quantum hardware 3.Limited access to quantum communication infrastructure 4.No universal physical access to all devices 5.Bounded energy, time, and economic cost

+## Security Assumptions
+This work operates under the following system and trust assumptions:
+1. IoT devices are resource-constrained in terms of computation, memory, and energy, and cannot sustain continuous public-key operations.
+2. Edge nodes possess moderate computational resources and can act as cryptographic anchors but are not assumed to be fully trusted.
+3. Classical authenticated channels may exist during initial bootstrapping but cannot be assumed to remain secure long-term.
+4. Quantum communication links are scarce and cannot be ubiquitously deployed across all IoT devices.
+5. Security mechanisms must satisfy latency and reliability constraints imposed by uRLLC and mMTC traffic.

+## Attack Surface in Quantum-Adversarial IoT Systems
+Under the defined adversary model, IoT and edge communication systems are exposed to the following attack surfaces:
+1. Cryptographic compromise of long-term keys due to Shor-enabled attacks.
+2. Temporal replay of cryptographically valid but contextually stale messages.
+3. Session linkability and metadata leakage through traffic analysis.
+4. Device impersonation following delayed key recovery.
+5. Control-plane manipulation in edge-assisted coordination loops.